mcinteerj/rdbms-mdb-migration-workshop/guides/medium/aggregations/README.md

 2. Alternatively, you can utilise MongoDB Compass for the same.
 Navigate to the ‘Aggregations’ tab once you’re inside your collection

    -a Click on the ‘Add Stage’ button and start building out your aggregation pipeline stage-by-stage.
 You can also preview a sample of the aggregated results on the side.
 You can continue to add more stages by using the ‘Add Stage’ button.

+Once you are done you can compare your aggregation with the [Solution A](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Aggregation/Aggregation1.md) and [Solution B](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Aggregation/Aggregation2.md)